 Capacitors - Text by Stephen Inniss A capacitor or condenser is a passive electronic component consisting of a pair of conductors separated by a dielectric (non-conductor).
 Advanced designs allow capacitors to act as potent energy storage devices.

-Conversion Drive - Text by Adam Getchell, Todd Drashner, Mark Mcamuk, and Chris Shaeffer Conversion drives (or monopole catalyzed fusion drives, as they are more formally called) use magnetic monopoles to increase the efficiency of a standard fusion drive up to nearly 100% if so desired.
-These systems were developed by First Singularity transapients.
+Conversion Drive - Text by Adam Getchell, Todd Drashner, Mark Mcamuk, and Chris Shaeffer, updated by Ithuriel Conversion drives (or monopole catalyzed fusion drives, as they are more formally called) use magnetic monopoles to increase the efficiency of a standard fusion drive up to nearly 100% if so desired.
+These systems were first developed by Second Singularity transapients.
 They are currently the most commonly used drive for interplanetary or interstellar travel.

 Core Breach (hardware) - Text by M. Alan Kazlev When the casing or shell or container field of a nuclear reactor or ship drive system is penetrated, resulting in melt-down, release of radiation, super-heated plasma.